 Ask anyone who has ever survived a serious highway accident and they will likely tell you that the sudden and unexpected collision between two passenger cars traveling at high speeds is one of the most violent and physically threatening encounters one can experience.
 While it may be difficult for anyone who has not been involved in a roadway collision to quantify the extreme forces at work during a car crash, it is safe to say that having one's vehicle struck by a commercial truck would up the ante to an incredible degree.

-As Baltimore personal injury attorneys who represent victims of trucking-related traffic accidents, the legal experts at Lebowitz & Mzhen, LLC, know how easily an innocent person can become an injured victim in the blink of an eye.
+As Baltimore personal injury attorneys who represent victims of trucking-related traffic accidents, the legal experts at Lebowitz & Mzhen Personal Injury Lawyers, know how easily an innocent person can become an injured victim in the blink of an eye.
 Commercial motor vehicles (CMVs) are not only large, they also carry huge volumes of cargo, some of it weighing several dozen tons.
 Heavily loaded, these massive 18-wheeler delivery trucks, tanker vehicles, flatbed haulers and automobile transport trucks vastly outweigh any family sedan, minivan or SUV on the beltway.

 Unlike a roadway accident between two passenger vehicles, Maryland traffic accidents involving a commercial motor vehicle, such as a fully-loaded big rig semi, can often result in serious and even life-threatening injuries for those victims unfortunate enough to find themselves in a commercial trucking wreck.
 Quite simply, trucking-related beltway wrecks and interstate trucking crashes cannot be placed in the same category as that of typical passenger car accidents.
 As automobile and trucking injury lawyers, we know how much more deadly a commercial truck crash can truly be.